bazibuhejm/covid-19_data-set-Group-IV/README.md

 owid-covid-data.csv
  - Has number of vaccines, deaths, diabetes prevalence, hospital beds.
 Basically everything that we would need to cluster together.

+## Question to be answered
+- What factors significantly contribute to a lower death rate from infections of the COVID-19 pandemic
+- What factors would categorize a country as "high_risk"
+-
+## Data exploration
+Initially data was chosen from kaggle.com, however some of the data was not complete enough and had to be exchanged for more complete data.

+Some preliminary analysis and sketchup is below:

 ![image](https://user-images.githubusercontent.com/81878169/133534532-96aa94fc-6103-479b-9da7-536ebbcb5c5f.png)